 Over the lifetime of his loan, Fishel estimates he’ll save $10,000-$15,000 — money he’s putting directly into a 529 plan for his newborn daughter.

 And that number isn’t uncommon.
-The average Credible user has $60,000 of loans and an interest rate of 7%… and once they refinance with Credible, an average savings of $18,668 over the life of their loans.
+The average Credible user has $60,000 of loans and an interest rate of 7%… they stand to save a lot of money by refinancing with Credible.

-Though Proctor, the engineer, will likely save less than that — around $7,000 — he appreciates how easy the process was.
+Proctor, the engineer, will likely save around $7,000, and he appreciates how easy the process was.
 All you have to do to browse rates is fill out Credible’s 15-question pre-qualification form.
 Checking rates won’t affect your credit score, either.

 “I was very impressed with [the fact] they did the heavy lifting for me,” he explains.
 “I didn’t have to go out and seek all of these loan providers to do my refinancing.
 I could just go through, look at all the offers and figure out which one was most suitable for me.”

 That customization is important because everyone has different goals.
 DePrato, for example, wanted to free up cash for the construction of his house — so he refinanced from a 10-year loan to a 20-year loan.
 Though he’ll pay more in interest over the lifetime of his loan, it was the best option for him and his wife.

 “Maybe I’m paying out a little bit more total interest,” he says, “but it made sense for what we’re doing right now.”